diericx/diericx.github.io/kittenorpuppy.md

 layout: page
 title: Kitten Or Puppy
 permalink: /kittenorpuppy/
-project: kittenorpuppt
+project: kittenorpuppy
 platform: Android
-summary: An app I made a few years back for children using Nook tablets.
-Same concept as Llama or Duck, but I wanted to see how effective rebranding would be.
+summary: Kitten or Puppy was an app I made a few years back for children using Nook tablets.
+It had the same concept as Llama or Duck, but I wanted to see how effective rebranding would be.
 It was VERY effective.
 ---

 {{page.summary}}